 **Please Note** If you do not want specific emails to be sent to Crelate for processing and consideration, please use Office 365's Journal Options to filter messages that are sent to our servers.
 Office 365 supports filtering emails that are journaled.
 See Journaling in Exchange Online to learn more.

 **Please Note** For assistance in the setup of email journaling beyond the instructions listed below, please connect with your provider directly.
 Crelate does not directly assist in the setup of email journaling and relies on the experts at each given vendor.
+While Crelate looks to offer supporting documentation, please note that the UI of each vendor changes frequently and you should always consult Office 365 for their latest documentation and instructions.

 To get started, please navigate to Settings | Journaling and add your domain (For example, if your email address is firstname.lastname@example.org, you will add crelate.com as the domain).